Chiron8/Chiron8/README.md

 <h3 align="center">A student from the UK</h3>

-- 🔭 I’m currently working on ChironOS, my own linux based operating system
+- 🔭 I’m currently working on the package manager for ChironOS, my own linux based operating system

 - 🤨 What I'm actually doing Homework :(